Comparative studies of the Roman and Han empires: History

 The majority of the research in the subject area has concentrated on looking at the intellectual and philosophical history of each society.
 Scheidel also noted a change in the direction of research in the 2000s, with a refocusing on the "nature of moral, historical, and scientific thought" in Greece and China.
 These researches have tended to focus on the philosophical and intellectual histories of China and the Greco-Roman world, and despite modern interest, gaps remain in the scholarship comparing Rome and the Han Empires.
-Scheidel notes that there are no comparative studies of high culture; there is also a virtual absence of work on "political, social, economic or legal history" of the Greco-Roman world and ancient China, though historian Samuel Adshead does briefly address the issue.
+Scheidel notes that there are no comparative studies of high culture; there is also a virtual absence of work on "political, social, economic or legal history" of the Greco-Roman world and ancient China, though historian Samuel Adshead addressed the issue.

+In 1961, Adshead published an article comparing Rome and China.
+While outlining several parallels, especially the synchronism of their political patterns, he emphasized that contrasts overshadowed similarities and the two should not even be called by one word ("empire").
 In his China in World History, Adshead compared the Han China and the Roman Empire before Constantine.
-He concluded that their "differences outweighed the similarities".
+He repeated that their "differences outweighed the similarities".
 However, his comparisons have received negative response from experts on Chinese history who cite his lack of use of Chinese sources, poor support of his arguments and eagerness to take poorly supported points as facts.
 More recently, sinologists have been engaging in comparative work on political institutions between China and Rome and between China and early modern Europe.

+For their volume on the birth of the Chinese Empire, a team of Sinologists recruited a Roman Historian, Alexander Yakobson, to compare the First Emperors in the Roman and Chinese world.
+The choice, they explained, is not casual.
+"Few figures in world history can be compared to the [Chinese] First Emperor as meaningfully as can Augustus."
+Both founded long lasting Empires.
+In his chapter, Yakobson outlines the parallels between the First Emperors of Rome and China.
+Both were legitimized as pacifiers of their worlds, Augustus ending civil wars and Qin Shi Huang inter-state wars.
+Their peace monuments, Ara Pacis Augustae and Twelve Metal Colossi, symbolized Pax Romana and Pax Sinica respectively.
+Res Gestae of Augustus parallels the imperial steles of Qin Shi Huang in the content of the message.
+Both glorify themselves as superhumans who have completed achievements of superhuman magnitude.
+Yakobson supposes that the existence of such parallels might point to certain fundamental patterns of empire that transcend the divide between civilizations.